Last Revised: April 8, 2016

 Notice that I am not recommending Travelers Checks as they have gone the way of a letter of recommendation from your banker.
 Not only are travelers checks hard to deal with, ATM cards are simply far superior.
-Also, you don’t need to carry all that much cash -use credit cards for any purchases.
+Also, you don’t need to carry all that much cash as you can use credit cards for any purchases.
 Please do not bring Travelers Checks.
 (On just about every tour, we will have one newbie who shows up with Travelers Checks and then has a difficult time cashing them.
 Please excuse my lack of sympathy.)

 In all of this, make sure that you have more than one way to access your funds.
 Carry some US$$, an ATM card and a credit card or two.
 Shop around for a credit card that gives the best rate of exchange.
 There are any number of them that only charge the basic 1%.
 Others charge 2 or 3%.
 On a major purchase this can add up.
 Notify your bank and credit card companies before the tour.
 Otherwise an overzealous fraud squad might deny your transactions.

 Since the introduction of the euro (€), life is much easier for Americans.
-Not only can we travel from country to country without changing money, the euro is much more similar to our own currency than most of the previous currencies.
+Not only can we travel from country to country in Europe without changing money, the euro is much more similar to our own currency than most of the previous currencies.
 I only have one caveat: The smallest bill is a €5.00.
 There are €2.00 and €1.00 coins, along with .50, .20, .10, .05, .02 and .01.If you are not careful, you can end up with a lot of pocket ballast.
 When you are asked to pay a bill of, say, €3.20, don’t just automatically pull out a bill.
 Chances are you have that much change in your pocket.
 I do recommend a change purse.
 It does make life easier.

 IMPORTANT NOTICE TO PARENTS OF DEPENDENT TRAVELERS: Please read the above paragraphs and make sure your son or daughter has access to emergency funds while on the tour.
 Wiring money to your offspring is difficult, expensive and slow.
 It is much easier to make preparations for an emergency before the trip.